CloudEngineHub/Awesome-Robotics-Manipulation/README.md

 This repo contains a curated list of **Robot Manipulation** papers relating to Robotics domain.

-Please feel free to send pull requests or [email](baishuanghao@stu.xjtu.edu.cn) me to add papers!
+This repository will be continuously updated, and we warmly welcome contributions from the community.
+If you have papers, projects, or resources that are not yet included, please feel free to submit them via a pull request, open an issue for discussion or [email](baishuanghao@stu.xjtu.edu.cn) me to add papers!
-This version of the repository may have some typos, so don’t hesitate to contact me for corrections!

 <!-- ******* 0-Content Table ******* -->
  ## 🏠 Table of Contents